 Getting Hired as a Notetaker for Students with Disabilities

 Thank you for your willingness to provide notetaking services to one or more of the students we serve at Student Accessibility Services, Room 244, Corbett Center.
+You must be eligible under student employment guidelines before you can be hired (must be a half-time, degree-seeking student in good standing (2.0 GPA for undergraduate; 3.0 for graduate students - be sure to check out complete eligibility requirements on the NMSU Student Employment Handbook).
 Once your application process is complete you will be considered a student employee of Student Accessibility Services.

 BEFORE YOU GO ANY FURTHERó IF YOU ARE WORKING FOR ANY OTHER DEPARTMENT ON CAMPUS, PLEASE NOTE: